rahu-lava/Kuber-Fintech/README.md

 **Demo Account for Evaluation**:

 For the convenience of examiners and potential users, we have created a demo account, providing a hands-on experience to understand the application's functionality.

-**Comprehensive Documentation**:

-A well-documented project to guide users and developers, covering installation, usage, and contributing guidelines.

 **Contribution Opportunities**: